Who were we and what were we thinking? A return to offices frozen in time.

 Frahm is one of many office workers who were abruptly sent home last year and never summoned back until now.
 They have returned to workspaces frozen in time, full of strange relics: Notes for projects abandoned long ago.
 Dusty tchotchkes.
 Expired snacks.
 Unwashed coffee mugs.
 Hand sanitizer stations installed at the very beginning of the pandemic, back when we thought maybe a few weeks of germaphobia might get us over.

-The scene in his office reminded Frahm, in a way, of Pompeii, the city frozen in time in 79 B.C., when nearby Mount Vesuvius erupted and buried the city in volcanic ash.
+The scene in his office reminded Frahm, in a way, of Pompeii, the city frozen in time in 79 A.D., when nearby Mount Vesuvius erupted and buried the city in volcanic ash.
 Residents who fled or perished left their bread in the ovens; their shops were found mostly intact.
 In a recent wave of excavations, “Many inscriptions, tangible evidence of daily life, also came to light,” says Massimo Osanna, the archaeological site’s director.

 Nonessential workers returning to their offices are now discovering tangible evidence of daily life before soft pants and Zoom meetings became ascendant.
 Quotidian things were left behind in a hurry.